WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 //This removes the last element from our villaArray villaArray.pop(villa);
 ```
-## Have you had enough of Tuscanny Villa?
+## Have you had enough of Tuscnny Villa?

-- Lets switch gears and build a fun application.
+- Let's switch gears and build a fun application.

 - In this application, we will really expand out JavaScipt toolbox.

-- We are going to us the tools we have already learned HTML, CSS, and Bootstrap combined with Javascript to build a personality quiz.
+- We are going to us the tools we have already learned HTML, CSS, and Bootstrap combined with JavaScript to build a personality quiz.

 - Lets create a new blank ASP.NET Empty website in Visual Studio.